richardjchadwick/athletics/NotesForChrisAndBill.md

     - PRIMARY will be where FinishLynx is run
     - PRIMARY will also be where the Hytek Meet Database is installed
     - PRIMARY will also be where AthleticLive Local will be run
-  - Designated a SECONDARY computer which will run Hytek
+  - Designated a SECONDARY computer which will be for the Hytek Operator to use.
 - For the CSG/Legion Trials and NB Provincial meet I have designated:
   - PRIMARY is SJTC2
   - SECONDARY is SJTC3
+  - Avoid SJTC1 -- I still haven't added memory to it.

 ### Configuration of PRIMARY
 - I have set up 3 permanent virtual drives using SUBST